Thinkmill/emery/README.md

 ## Why?

 TypeScript errors are famously cryptic.
-There's articles about [how to understand them](https://betterprogramming.pub/understanding-typescript-errors-for-beginners-65d15f3e3561), there's [libraries attempting to give you insights](https://github.com/mattpocock/ts-error-translator) into these arcane texts, and even [a page on the TS docs](https://www.typescriptlang.org/docs/handbook/2/understanding-errors.html) dedicated to interpreting TypeScript error messages.
+There's articles about [how to understand them](https://betterprogramming.pub/understanding-typescript-errors-for-beginners-65d15f3e3561), some pioneering [libraries attempting to give insights](https://github.com/mattpocock/ts-error-translator) into these arcane texts, and [a page on the TS docs](https://www.typescriptlang.org/docs/handbook/2/understanding-errors.html) dedicated to interpreting error messages.

-Granted, these messages have gotten better over time, and we hope they continue to do so.
-It makes you wonder though, what if there was a way to improve the experience of your consumers today?
+Granted, they've have gotten better over time, and we hope they continue to do so.
+It makes you wonder though, what if there was a simple way to improve the experience of your consumers today?

 ## What?

 ### What it is NOT

 This is not a library of utility types, that problem is [largely](https://github.com/sindresorhus/type-fest) [solved](https://github.com/millsp/ts-toolbelt).

-This is not in any way a replacement for static types, we expect this library to complement your TS implementations.
+This is not, in any way, a replacement for static types; we expect this library to complement your TS implementations.

 ### What it is